 Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

-According to NYC DOHMH data from 2017, Latinx New Yorkers have the highest life expectancy among racial and ethnic groups, at 82.4 years, while non-Hispanic Black New Yorkers have the lowest, at 77.3 years — the same as the overall New York City life expectancy in 1998.
+According to New York City Department of Health and Mental Hygiene (DOHMH) data from 2017, Latinx New Yorkers have the highest life expectancy among racial and ethnic groups, at 82.4 years, while non-Hispanic Black New Yorkers have the lowest, at 77.3 years—the same as the overall New York City life expectancy in 1998.
 The highly segregated nature of New York City neighborhoods results in an astounding gap in life expectancy of almost 19 years between East Harlem residents (71.2 years) and people living on the Upper East Side (89.9 years), as reported in a 2019 analysis by NYU School of Medicine.

 Older residents have given so much of their lives in the service of building our city and our communities.
 And yet, they are so often marginalized, lacking meaningful political power.
 It is our responsibility to listen to, understand, and advocate for this vital group of New Yorkers, and ensure that we consider them across all of the City’s decisions.
 This will be clearly outlined in the Donovan administration’s Bill of Rights for Aging New Yorkers, which will include:

-- The right to services specific to our older population’s needs through better data collection by five- or 10-year cohorts
+- The right to services specific to our older population’s needs through better data collection by five- or 10-year cohorts; and

 The demographic shift in age across the five boroughs, which mirrors a global trend, has the potential to yield tremendous social, economic, and health benefits for current and future generations of New Yorkers.
 Older adults can stimulate economic growth via spending and employment, and they offer additional social and financial capital to their communities and institutions through caregiving, volunteerism, and philanthropy.